LuisSan/Muyrico/src/DAVEME.md

-[ ]  Make addresses clickable and have them open the address in Google Maps in a new tab [ ]  Make images clickable and have them open the business’ website in a new tab [ ]  Clicking on a different sorting option automatically requeries the Yelp API, rather than having to manually click “Let’s Go” again
+Here are some proposes for increase usability ([X] after developed propose) [ ]  Make addresses clickable and have them open the address in Google Maps in a new tab [ ]  Make images clickable and have them open the business’ website in a new tab [ ]  Clicking on a different sorting option automatically requeries the Yelp API, rather than having to manually click “Let’s Go” again